We share our life with our 2 dogs and 4 cats.

 Where 3 religions coexisted for much of the 20th century, even with some 50 years of that time as part of the Federal Socialist Republic of Jugoslavija.

-This blog is about my daily life, interests, experiences, thoughts and views.
+This blog is about my “take” on Banja Luka.
+The thoughts and views are mine alone.

 Politically and socially, Bosnia and Herzegovina is still very much a country in transition.
 It has its problems (like most countries).
 I don’t intend to offer any heavy opinions, criticisms or commentary on these topics.